Categories: Myths vs. Facts

 Yes—but with a catch.

-Many people lose weight quickly when they cut carbs.
-Some of that is water weight, though.
-Carbs help your body store water, so when you reduce them, you drop a few pounds fast.
-But that doesn’t mean it’s a sustainable weight loss plan.
+Many people lose weight quickly when they cut carbs, but a lot of that is just water weight.
+Carbs help your body store water, so when you reduce them, the scale drops fast.
+That’s why many assume carbs cause weight gain, but the truth is more about balance than elimination.

-Personal story here: I once gave keto a shot.
-For a week, I felt great—until I didn’t.
-I missed fruit.
-I craved toast.
-Eventually, I went back to a balanced mix of protein, fats, and whole carbs and found I had more energy and fewer cravings.
-To me, it wasn’t about carbs being “bad” but about choosing the right kinds in the right amounts.
+I once tried going low-carb myself.
+For a week, I felt great — until I didn’t.
+I missed fruit, I craved toast, and my energy dipped.
+When I returned to balanced meals with protein, fats, and whole carbs, I felt stronger and more satisfied.
+It wasn’t about carbs being “bad,” but about choosing the right kinds in the right amounts.

 How to Enjoy Carbs Without Guilt